M1921 Browning machine gun

-The M1921 Browning machine gun was a water-cooled .50-caliber (12.7 mm) machine gun, designed by John Moses Browning, which entered production in 1929.
+The M1921 Browning machine gun was a water-cooled .50-caliber (12.7 mm) machine gun designed by John Moses Browning.
+Development began in 1917 when Browning scaled up his .30-caliber M1917 to chamber a .50-caliber round, resulting in a prototype tested in 1918.
+The M1921 entered limited service with the United States Army and Navy in the late 1920s, and was succeeded by the M2 Browning in 1933.

-From 1917 to 1918, he developed the prototype Browning Winchester Cal.50 caliber heavy machine gun.
-It was developed from a water-cooled .30 caliber M1917 Browning machine gun.

 History

 Machine guns were heavily used in World War I, and weapons of larger than rifle caliber began appearing on both sides of the conflict.
 The larger rounds were needed to defeat the armor that was being introduced to the battlefield, both on the ground and in the air.
 During World War I, the Germans introduced a heavily armored airplane, the Junkers J.I.
 The armor made aircraft machine guns using conventional rifle ammunition (such as the .30-06) ineffective.

 Consequently, the American Expeditionary Force's commander General John J. Pershing asked for a larger caliber machine gun.
 Pershing asked the Army Ordnance Department to develop a machine gun with a caliber of at least 0.50 in and a muzzle velocity of at least 2700 ft/s.
 U.S. Col. John Henry Parker, commanding a machine gun school in France, observed the effectiveness of a French 11 mm Gras incendiary round, the so-called balloon buster.
 The Army Ordnance Department ordered eight experimental Colt machine guns rechambered for the French 11 mm cartridge.
 The French 11 mm round was found to be unsuitable because its velocity was too low.
 Pershing wanted a bullet of at least 670 gr and a muzzle velocity of 2700 ft/s.
 Development with the French round was dropped.

 Around July 1917, John M. Browning started redesigning his .30-06 M1917 machine gun for a larger and more powerful round.
 Winchester worked on the cartridge, which was a scaled-up version of the .30-06.
 Winchester initially added a rim to the cartridge because the company wanted to use the cartridge in an anti-tank rifle, but Pershing insisted the cartridge be rimless.
 In order to adapt his machine gun to .50 cal Browning had to introduce a proper hydraulic recoil buffer instead of a cheaper stack of fiber disks on .30-cal M1917 and M1919 which he also tried on the M1921, as well as breech block cushioning.